manojkunasekaran/manojk89/README.md

 ### Hi there 👋
+Myself
+### MANOJ K

+- A creative and innovative Entry-level Engineer, Passionate about implementing and launching new projects.
+- Ability to translate business requirements into technical solutions.
+Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.

 <!--
 **manojk89/manojk89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.